lukepatterson31/thm/notes/red-teaming/red-team-engagements.md

 ### Concept of Operations (CONOPS)

 CONOPS details a high-level overview of the proceedings of an engagement.
-It serves as a business/client reference and a reference for the red cell to build off of and extend to further campaign plans.
+It serves as a business/client reference and a reference for the red cell to build from and extend to further campaign plans.
 It should be written from a semi-technical summary perspective

 Outline of critical components: